Mathías Vidangossy

-Mathías Leonardo Vidangossy Rebolledo (born 25 May 1987) is a Chilean professional footballer who currently plays for Unión La Calera as an attacking midfielder or winger.
+Mathías Leonardo Vidangossy Rebolledo (born 25 May 1987) is a Chilean professional footballer who plays as an attacking midfielder or winger.
+He currently plays for Aniquiladores FC in the Kings League Américas.

 Club career

 Born in Santiago, Vidangossy began his career in the youth squads of Club Deportivo Universidad Católica, but finished his football grooming at Unión Española.
 He made his Chilean Primera División debuts in 2005, and became a constant feature in the starting lineups.

 In June 2007, Vidangossy was signed to a five-year contract with Villarreal CF in Spain, joining compatriots Manuel Pellegrini (coach) and Matías Fernández.
 However, he would never play any official games for the club, as all of its foreign player spots were used up; he was quickly loaned out to fellow La Liga team UD Almería, but met the same fate.

 Vidangossy was subsequently loaned to Chilean club Audax Italiano, which played in the 2008 edition of the Copa Libertadores.
 Afterwards, he stayed in the country and also on loan, now to Everton de Viña del Mar.

 On 23 June 2009, Vidangossy was confirmed as a new Ñublense player, but he was released after only two months, momentarily retiring from football.
 He joined Ceará Sporting Club of the Brazilian Série A on 17 February 2010 but, shortly after, he returned to his country and signed for San Luis Quillota.

 Vidangossy subsequently represented, in quick succession and always in the Chilean top flight, Deportes La Serena, Colo-Colo, Unión Española and Club Deportivo Palestino.
 On 27 August 2015, he was loaned by the latter side to Chiapas FC, who had the option to make the move permanent.

+In February 2024, Vidangossy signed with Curicó Unido from San Luis de Quillota.

+Seven-a-side football

+In September 2024, Vidangossy moved to Mexico and joined Real Titán FC in the Kings League Américas.
+In October 2025, he switched to Aniquiladores FC.